Rear-End Accident in Atlanta: What to Do, Who Pays, and How Much You Could Lose

 Why Rear-End Accident Injuries Can Be Costly

-A rear-end accident Atlanta drivers experience may seem simple at first, but the financial consequences can escalate quickly.
-Medical expenses may include:
+A rear-end accident may seem minor at first, but costs escalate quickly:

 How Georgia’s Comparative Negligence Law Impacts Your Claim

-Georgia follows a modified comparative negligence rule.
-This means that even if you are partially at fault for the accident, you can still recover compensation—as long as you are less than 50% responsible.
+Even if you are partially at fault, you may still recover compensation—as long as you are less than 50% responsible.
+But your payout will be reduced.

 Why Legal Representation Matters After a Rear-End Collision